gupta19esha/finance-gpt/README.md

 ## Contact

-For any queries or support, please open an issue in the GitHub repository.
+Please open an issue in the GitHub repository for any queries or support.

----

-## Future Enhancements

-- Integration with real financial institutions for automatic data import
-- Advanced data visualization and reporting
-- Machine learning models for predictive financial analysis
-- Multi-language support

-We encourage community feedback and contributions to these potential features!